phillymesh/cjdns-optimizations/README.md

 #### Bench

-The Pine A64 is advertised to have NEON support and hard-float, but hcc complains if they are specified
+The Pine A64 is advertised to have NEON support and hard-float, but gcc complains if they are specified

 ```
 $ Seccomp_NO=1 CFLAGS="-s -static -Wall -march=armv8-a+crc+crypto -mcpu=cortex-a53 -ftree-vectorize -mtune=cortex-a53 -fomit-frame-pointer" ./do